-First of all we have to study under which conditions the resulting Markov chain is irreducible (really, we mean f-irreducible, of course, here and in the following we understand by "irreducibility" irreducibility with respect to the target distribution f).
+First of all we have to study under which conditions the resulting Markov chain is irreducible (really, we mean f-irreducible, of course, here and in the following we mean "irreducibility" with respect to the target distribution f).
 The following example shows that such irreducibility does not hold for every possible target distribution.